Thailand, Vietnam and Cambodia

 - Treat your tastebuds to a culinary odyssey through the incredible Thai, Vietnamese and Cambodian cuisines

 - Be enthralled by a mesmerizing Water Puppet Performance, an art form dating back to the 11th Century

 DAY 1: DEPART LOS ANGELES (FOR THOSE WHO OPT TO TAKE THE GROUP FLIGHT)

-Your incredible adventure begins as soon as you pull away from the runway on your way to Thailand!
+Your incredible adventure begins as soon as you pull away from the runway on your way to Vietnam!

-Journey south to the capital Phnom Penh, which was once known as The Pearl of Asia, due to the beautiful French colonial architecture still on display in the city.
-After the devastating effects of the Khmer Rouge regime from 1975-79, the city has been recovering steadily and is now one of the most fascinating in South East Asia.
+Cross the border into Cambodia and begin at the capital city of Phnom Penh, which was once known as The Pearl of Asia, due to the beautiful French colonial architecture still on display in the city.
+After the devastating effects of the Khmer Rouge regime from 1975-79, the city has been recovering steadily and is now one of the most fascinating in Southeast Asia.
 The poignant, haunting memorials of Tuol Sleng Museum and Choeung Ek are a must for any visitor.

-DAY 17: GROUP FLIGHT DEPARTS FROM HANOI FOR LOS ANGELES
+DAY 17: GROUP FLIGHT DEPARTS FROM BANGKOK FOR LOS ANGELES

-After an amazing three country adventure, fly out of Hanoi on your way back home.
+After an amazing three country adventure, fly out of Bangkok on your way back home.

 Who can go on this trip?
 What kind of teen typically goes on this trip?

 We have teens join this program from all over the world!
 They are typically culturally curious teens who are excited about making new friends, stepping out of their comfort zone, expanding their horizons, and trying something new.